 Factors Affecting a Lawsuit Settlement

 According to Internal Revenue Code Section 61, all payments from any source are considered gross income unless a specific exemption exists.
 When you win a settlement, it can be difficult to know whether or not your award is taxable without analyzing the details.
-This list highlights some of the common factors that determine taxability:
+This list highlights nine common factors that determine taxability:

 - Physical injury or sickness: Settlements for physical injury or sickness where you’ve demonstrated “observable bodily harm” are not considered taxable by the IRS.